\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Application to toric varieties

-Finally, notice that, up to torus factors, a toric variety turns out to admit finite \ét fundamental group, since $N_{\Si}$ is a full sublattice of $N$.
-Then, for $\K=\C$, results of the previous section \S~\ref{sez:1-covering} apply as well to the topological fundamental group of the associated analytic variety $X^{\text{an}}$. \end{remark}
+Finally, notice that, up to torus factors, a toric variety turns out to admit finite (\ét) fundamental group, since $N_{\Si}$ is a full sublattice of $N$: for $\K=\C$, the analytic counterpart of Theorem~\ref{thm:Danilov} is proved in \cite[Thm.~12.1.10]{CLS}.
+Then, for $\K=\C$, results of section \S~\ref{sez:1-covering} apply as well to the fundamental group of the associated analytic variety $X^{\text{an}}$. \end{remark}